nbaars/owasp-dependency-check-as-one/README.md

 - Easy to use
 - Every day there is a new image waiting to be used in your CI environment
+- No need to mount the directory which contains a copy of the database to run the Docker image it is all available in the image
 - Scanner runs offline (database is contained in the image)
 - Fast (no need to wait to download the CVEs)
 - No need to set up a database with persistent storage etc to hold the configuration.